MoizAnsari-Dev/Enterprise-Infrastructure-Automation-with-Ansible/README.md

 ## Overview

-This project demonstrates enterprise-grade infrastructure automation using **Ansible** to manage and secure **100+ AWS EC2 instances**.
+This project demonstrates enterprise-grade infrastructure automation and monitoring using **Ansible** to manage and secure **100+ AWS EC2 instances**.

 Key highlights: